titanxtx/Fortran-TA-Lib/README.md

 The default parameters for the functions are not automatically entered in since these are bare function calls to the main C functions.
 You will need to enter in every optional argument.

-The indexes will not be the same in Fortran as in C as Fortran starts at 1 and C starts at 0.
-Remember that when dealing with the indexes.

 To use the module
 ```
 use talib